Interior Design Careers

 What does an Interior Decorator do?

-- Plan and assist with colour, lighting options and layouts of residential or commercial entities
+• Plan and assist with colour, lighting options and layouts of residential or commercial entities

-- Manage and supervise subcontractors such as painters and builders
+• Manage subcontractors like painters and builders

 Industry Suppliers Consultant